Lone Pine Koala Sanctuary, BrisbaneCurrently Open [Closes at 05:00 pm]

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Brisbane and book an accommodation of your choice.

-Lone Pine Koala Sanctuary, Brisbane Reviews - Write a Review
+Lone Pine Koala Sanctuary, Brisbane Reviews

 I have been here twice, it's always worth a visit.
 The facilities are great and clean.
 Maybe bring your own food because buying something there is quite expensive.
 It costs additional money to either hold a koala, snake or raptor.
 The shows are really nice and even kids like to watch them (my kids were 2 and 4 and they were really excited!)